New York museum wins case to keep Picasso sold during Nazi era | DW | 27.06.2019

 A Pablo Picasso masterpiece will remain at the Metropolitan Museum of Art in New York despite the claims of a descendant of a Jewish businessman who sold the painting to fund his escape from the Nazis.

-Zuckerman's claim that the work was sold under duress by her late relative was recognized by the court but, due to the time that had elapsed, Chief Judge Robert Katzmann said it would be unfair for the art museum to relinquish the Picasso masterpiece.
+Zuckerman's claim that the work was sold under duress by her late relative was recognized by the court.
+However, due to the amount of time that had elapsed, Chief Judge Robert Katzmann said it would be unfair for the art museum to relinquish the Picasso masterpiece.

 The court added that the HEAR Act, a commonly cited law in restitution cases allowing heirs of victims of Nazi persecution to reclaim art, did not apply because of the lapse in time.